nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [asdf-kubectl](https://github.com/Banno/asdf-kubectl) kubectl plugin for [asdf version manager](https://asdf-vm.com/). asdf-vm is a CLI tool that can manage multiple language runtime versions on a per-project basis.
 It is like gvm, nvm, rbenv & pyenv (and more) all in one!
 Simply install your language’s plugin!
 * [k8s Spot Rescheduler](https://github.com/pusher/k8s-spot-rescheduler) is a tool that tries to reduce load on a set of Kubernetes nodes.
 It was designed with the purpose of moving Pods scheduled on AWS on-demand instances to AWS spot instances to allow the on-demand instances to be safely scaled down (By the Cluster Autoscaler).
 * [kube-spot-termination-notice-handler](https://github.com/kube-aws/kube-spot-termination-notice-handler) is a Kubernetes DaemonSet designed to gracefully delete pods 2 minutes before an EC2 Spot Instance is terminated.
-* [Kubermatic Kubernetes Platform 🌟](https://github.com/Kubermatic/Kubermatic) is an open source project to centrally manage the global automation of thousands of Kubernetes clusters across multicloud, on-prem and edge with unparalleled density and resilience.
 * [Polaris 🌟](https://github.com/FairwindsOps/polaris) helps Kubernetes users avoid common mistakes when configuring their workloads.
 It runs a variety of checks to ensure that Kubernetes pods and controllers are configured using best practices, helping you avoid problems in the future.
     * [cncf.io: What is Polaris?
 Kubernetes open source configuration validation 🌟](https://www.cncf.io/blog/2021/07/01/what-is-fairwinds-polaris-kubernetes-open-source-configuration-validation/)
 * [kmoncon](https://github.com/Stono/kconmon) Monitoring connectivity between your kubernetes nodes.